 At the Detroit Zoo

-The Detroit Zoo is home to two red-necked wallabies: female Fauna and male Maroo, who was rescued by the Detroit Zoological Society in February 2010 from an animal wholesaler in Texas – along with more than 1,000 other animals – in the largest exotic animal raid in U.S. history.
+The Detroit Zoo is home to three red-necked wallabies: females Eloise and Sprocket and male Maroo, who was rescued by the Detroit Zoological Society in February 2010 from an animal wholesaler in Texas – along with more than 1,000 other animals – in the largest exotic animal raid in U.S. history.
 Visitors can get face-to-face with the marsupials inside the Australian Outback Adventure, traveling along a winding path while the animals are free to bound and graze wherever they please.

-The red-necked wallaby has a reddish-brown or gray coat with a dark muzzle, paws and feet.
-It uses its large tail to help keep its balance while hopping, usually in a zigzag manner.
-The female has a pouch on her abdomen which is used to raise her young.
-The red-necked wallaby is also known as a Bennett’s wallaby.
+Red-necked wallabies have reddish-brown or gray coats with dark muzzles, paws and feet.
+They use their large tails to help keep their balance while hopping, usually in a zigzag manner.
+Females have pouches on their abdomens, which is used to raise young.
+Red-necked wallabies are also known as Bennett’s wallabies.

 Like its cousin the kangaroo, a group of wallabies is called a mob.